George Evans (footballer, born 1994): Derby County

 On 31 July 2018, Evans joined Championship club Derby County for an undisclosed fee, believed to be around £1m, on a 3-year deal He signed a contract extension in August 2020 to take him through until the summer of 2022.

 Millwall

 On 1 February 2021, Evans joined Championship club Millwall for an undisclosed fee.
 He scored his first goal for Millwall, a late equaliser, in a 1-1 draw against Luton Town on 23 February 2021.

 Wrexham

 In September 2023 Evans joined EFL League Two club Wrexham on a two-year contract.
 On July 1, 2024, following Wrexham's promotion to EFL League One, Evans signed a two-year extension to stay with the club.
 On 1 September 2025 he left the club by mutual consent.

 Burton Albion

 Also on 1 September 2025, Evans signed for EFL League One side Burton Albion on a one year deal with an additional option year.

+On 8 May 2026, the club announced a new one-year deal for the player.